enteromar/JAMIRA/README.md

 ## Getting Started
-To run JAMIRA you need to install Conda.
+To run JAMIRA you need to install Conda (prerequisites).
 JAMIRA Workflow is intended to be executed in a Conda environment to ensure data reproducibillity and modularization among different genomic tools used in this pipeline.
 Thus, for each tool an isolated Conda environment was created, in which it encapsulates all the software dependencies necessary for execution.
 <br><br> Python version 3.7 is recommended.
 <br><br> Note: this tutorial was done using the Linux operating system.
 We believe that the same steps can be reproduced on macOS.